Carlmundo/W2-Plus/README.md

 - Discord Rich Presence to show whether you're in the menus or in-game
 - Automatically sets the graphics to their maximum level

 *Some features were applied manually for English, German, Portuguese and Spanish (Latin America) due to them not working via Des Patch.
+All features were manually applied for Polish.

 ## Language Support
 | Language                | Frontend | In-Game |